earthinversion/dtwhaclustering/README.md

 Codes to perform Dynamic Time Warping Based Hierarchical Agglomerative Clustering of GPS data

+## Documentation
+Installation and usage information can be obtained from the documentation: [dtwhaclustering.pdf](/docs/build/latex/dtwhaclustering.pdf)

 ## Details

 This package include codes for processing the GPS displacement data including least-square modelling for trend, co-seismic jumps,